 Based on the equation above it is clear that volume flow is mass flow over ϱ.
 We can continue to rewrite the equation above by expanding the equation for mass flow rate and considering unit conversions:

-where P is the pressure in pascals, ϱair is the density of air in kg/m3, and A2 and A1 are the areas of the smaller and larger tubes which the user breathes in.
-These holes are made in later in the instructable when the mouthpiece is 3D printed in Step 4, and while it is recommended that the measurements listed in the 3D prints are followed, should you use different dimensions, determine each tubes’s radius in meters, square the radii, and multiply this value by π.
-Then, change the values of areas 2 and 1 (small and large, respectively) in lines 36 and 35 in the code.
+Expressed as P, the pressure in pascals is calculated using the density of air (ϱair) in kg/m³ and the areas of the smaller (A2) and larger (A1) tubes through which the user breathes.
+These holes are created later in the instructable during the 3D printing of the mouthpiece in Step 4.
+While it is recommended to adhere to the provided measurements in the 3D prints, if different dimensions are used, determine the radius of each tube in meters, square the radii, and multiply by π.
+Adjust the values of areas 2 and 1 (small and large, respectively) in lines 36 and 35 in the code accordingly.

 - The final value calculated in the code is the Forced Vital Capacity (FVC), or the total amount of air (in liters) expelled per singular breath.